Leasing vs. Buying a Car: How to Make the Smartest Choice

 Long-Term Costs

-- Buying: While buying has higher costs upfront, it can save you money in the long run, especially if you keep the car for many years after the car loan is paid off.
+• Buying: Buying can save money in the long run if you keep the car after paying off the loan.

 Flexibility